gopi487krishna/proposal-gsoc-2020/README.md

 **What software development environments are you most familiar with (Visual Studio, Eclipse, KDevelop, etc.)?**

 Visual Studio with  Microsoft Windows is the daily driver for all of my needs and this is the one that i am most familiar with.
-Also I am proficient  in Vs Code or Sublime if I am on the linux platform.
+Also I am proficient  in Vs Code or Sublime if I have to work on the linux platform.

 **What software documentation tool are you most familiar with (Doxygen, DocBook, Quickbook, etc.)?**